 It’s harder for the average American to have a run-away success story with an IPO investment than it used to be.
 In the old days, a regular investor might get a tip-off about something like the Coca-Cola IPO and strike it rich.
 These days, IPOs are much more scrutinized and publicized.
 As a result, getting a hot tip that few people know about is less likely to happen for you.

-The Pros and Cons of Investing in an IPO
+Pros and Cons of IPO Investing

 Research shows that “beating the market” is not really possible for most people.
 According to many experts, you’re better off buying and holding a low-cost fund that indexes the market rather than trying to beat the market by trading shares in individual companies.